 Since laser printers use high voltage to function, they do release small amounts of carbon emissions.
 This makes them a not so environment-friendly printer.

-It has been already mentioned that laser printers are not environment friendly.
+It has been already mentioned that laser printers are not environmentally friendly.
 This characteristic leads to another downside associated with their use: the safety and health hazards caused by them.
-The most common safety hazards which can be caused by laser printers include fire breaking out due to the printing technology used in the printers which cause them to heat up unusually.
-Secondly, the carbon emissions from these printers can cause respiratory problems in those sitting near or close to these printers.
-Thus making laser printers a not so good choice in terms of health and safety concerns too.
+The most common safety hazards caused by laser printers include fire breaking out due to the printing technology used in the printers, which causes them to heat up unusually.
+Secondly, the carbon emissions from these printers can cause respiratory problems in those near or close to these printers.
+Thus making laser printers a not-so-good choice regarding health and safety concerns too.

 Dealing with Complex Content:

-The last cons of using a laser printer on this list is that laser printers are not very good at handling complex images and photos.
-For printing those kinds of graphics, it is best to use inkjet printers since they can handle all kinds of images with precision.
+The last cons of using a laser printer on this list are that laser printers are not very good at handling complex images and photos.
+For printing those graphics, it is best to use inkjet printers since they can handle all kinds of images with precision.

 Given their nature and size, laser printers are the best option for official use.
 Even though home users can buy them if they want too but the truth is home users rarely have bulk printing needs.
-They can fulfill their needs with other types of home printers instead of investing in such a hefty device which is also delicate to handle and may malfunction if not stored properly.
-Office users, on the other hand, can completely reap the benefits of using laser printers to save time, energy and generate good quality prints.
+They can fulfill their needs with other home printers instead of investing in such a hefty device that is also delicate to handle and may malfunction if not stored properly.
+On the other hand, Office users can completely reap the benefits of using laser printers to save time and energy and generate good-quality prints.

-Additionally, the health and safety concerns raised by the use of these printers is another reason home users must avoid using them as their printing choice.
-These printers can not only cause respiratory problems in children and adults alike but can also catch fire, which is quite unsafe.
+Additionally, the health and safety concerns raised by the use of these printers are another reason home users must avoid using them as their printing choice.
+These printers can cause respiratory problems in children and adults alike and can also catch fire, which is quite unsafe.

-Although the challenges remain the same for office users also office users can still get away with at least fire hazards by keeping the printer in a more airy or air-conditioned place.
-However, home users can not afford to install air conditioners just to keep their printer cooled at all times and prevent fire hazards, thus, proving that laser printers work better in official settings.
+Although the challenges remain the same for office users also, office users can still get away with at least fire hazards by keeping the printer in a more airy or air-conditioned place.
+However, home users can not afford to install air conditioners to keep their printers cooled at all times and prevent fire hazards, thus, proving that laser printers work better in official settings.